Edinburgh-College-of-Art/Arduino-for-Max/README.md

 }
 ```

-On the Max side of things, make sure you check which serial port your Arduino is connected to by pressing the print message.
+On the Max side of things, *make sure you check which serial port your Arduino is connected to by pressing the print message*.
 The toggle is just a slightly nicer way of opening and closing the the serial port.

 #### LedEnvelope